 Advantages of our approach

 Working was done in continuous contact with the client, from the first phase of development to final implementation.
-As expected in highly experimental projects, it was necessary to change details of the implementation several times to overcome challenges faced.
+As expected in highly experimental projects, it was necessary to change the details of the implementation several times to overcome challenges faced.
 Our staff, thanks to our familiarity with open source projects related to the web, contributed patches to the Apache web server to optimize performance on the 64-bit processors used in the cluster.

 Advantages of open source

-The goals of this project would have not have been achievable without open source tools.
+The goals of this project would’nt have been achievable without open source tools.
 The entire software stack was open source, from the web server to the final applications.
 In a highly experimental project such as this, it was necessary to avoid reinventing the wheel and lean as much as possible on existing solutions backed by the knowledge and experience of the entire community of open source programmers.

 National Research Council (CNR)